UNINETTSigma2/documentation/training/nris_talks/2024-11-28-nris-talks.md

 - Brief overview of EESSI’s goals and benefits
 - Overview of EasyBuild and its role in HPC
 - Building on top of EESSI with EasyBuild
-- Live Demo building Software using EasyBuild on top of EESSI
+- Live Demo: Building scientific software with EasyBuild on EESSI
 - Achievements and Upcoming Topics
 - Q&A